rkuma183/wilsonmar.github.io/_posts/2016-03-30-build-load-balanced-servers-in-AWS-EC2.md

 0. Select the box for the stack to be deleted.
 0. Click Delete Stack.
 0. Click Yes, Delete.

+<a name"S3Template"></a>

+### S3 Template URL #

+For enviornments routinely processing more than 100 images per second, because S3 stores files lexicographically (alphabetically), S3 GETs can be faster if file names are prefixed with a random string (as in a GUID) or reverse the keyname string.

 ### CF Front Matter #